uibk-dps-teaching/ps_cpp_2020/assignment1/README.md

 To complete the merge after manually resolving a conflict, invoke the `commit` sub-command.
 To abort the merge, use `checkout`.

+If no conflict is encountered, a merge commit is automatically created.

 ### `lit log`

 Displays a graph of all commits, one line per commit.